 CMO Briefing: Navigating ESPR & DPP for Brand Resilience and Growth

-May 15, 2025
+May 19, 2025

-The New Marketing Mandate: Chief Marketing Officers in the luxury sector face a redefined landscape shaped by the ESPR and the rise of the Digital Product Passport.
+Chief Marketing Officers in the luxury sector face a redefined landscape shaped by the ESPR regulations and the rise of the Digital Product Passport.
 These aren't mere operational or compliance issues delegated elsewhere; they represent fundamental shifts impacting brand narrative, customer relationships, and market positioning.
-Ignoring them imperils brand value; embracing them strategically unlocks significant growth potential.
+Ignoring them imperils brand value; embracing them strategically unlocks significant growth potential for luxury brand sustainability.

 Key Strategic Implications for CMOs